U.S. envoy moves fast to make peace with Taliban before Trump can pull plug

 The State Department declined to divulge details of who Khalilzad met during his travels or what was discussed, but said he will continue to meet "with all interested parties."

-"We are not going to provide a read out of every meeting as Special Representative Khalilzad determines how best to promote a negotiated settlement between the Government of Afghanistan and the Taliban," said a State Department official, who was not authorized to speak on the record.
+"We are not going to provide a read-out of every meeting as Special Representative Khalilzad determines how best to promote a negotiated settlement between the Government of Afghanistan and the Taliban," said a State Department spokesperson, Heidi Hattenbach.

-The official also said that the U.S. envoy has stayed in close communication with Afghan President Ashraf Ghani and other Afghan political leaders.
+She also said the U.S. envoy has stayed in close communication with Afghan President Ashraf Ghani and other Afghan political leaders.
 In his last trip, his first and last stops were in Kabul, "to ensure President Ghani and Chief Executive Abdullah were kept informed of all his upcoming meetings and the subsequent findings from those meetings."

 The recent flurry of U.S. diplomacy — and Trump's clear ambivalence about keeping troops in the country — has created friction with Ghani and his allies.
 Afghan officials in Kabul fear Washington's direct talks with the Taliban could leave them sidelined and that a short timeline could backfire badly.